Lubje/docker-template-laravel8/README.md

    `git clone git@github.com:Lubje/docker-template-laravel8.git my-new-project`

-1. Enter your newly created project folder:
+1. Enter your newly created project folder and copy the .env file:

     `cd my-new-project`

-1. Copy the .env.example file:

     `cp .env.example .env`

-1. Open the .env file and change the values to your liking.
+    Open the .env file and change the values to your liking.

     The PROJECT_NAME will be used to name your Docker services, Docker images and the database.